PhD graduates in applied sociology

 - Telesphore Kagaba (2018) became a visiting assistant professor in Sociology at Hanover College in Fall, 2019.
 His dissertation was entitled "Gender boundary negotiation within the U.S. immigrant/refugee resettlement : how transnational bridge-building matters."

 - Jennifer Sinski (2018) works as a lecturer at Bellarmine University.
 Her dissertation was entitled "Gender and leadership in animal sheltering organizations."

 - Adam Sizemore (2018) became the Director of Sustainability at Miami University in Ohio in 2018.
 His dissertation was entitled "Killing Martin county : resiliency in a central Appalachian community."

 - Kathryn Adamchik (2018) works for the University of Louisville as the Director of Advising Services in the Student Success Center Her dissertation was entitled "“Why am I in school?”: a mixed methods investigation into stopping out of college."

 - Tonya Laphier (2019) works as a instructor for the Southcentral Kentucky Community and Technical College.
 Her dissertation was entitled "Evaluation of a Learning Community Program for Developmental Reading Students at a Two-year College."

-- Jamar Wheeler (2020).
+- Jamar Wheeler (2020) is a consultant with Kiaspo and serves as the Chair for the West Jefferson County Community Task Force, a 501(c)3 community research and environmental advocacy organization.
 His dissertation was entitled "Black Middle-Class Neighborhoods in Louisville through Multiple Lenses."